tezizzm/SchwabMayWorkshop/Exercises/Exercise #2 Configuration/instructions.md

 2. Edit the Program.cs class.

-   1. add the following using statements:
+   1. Remove the following using statement:

         ```c#
+        using Steeltoe.Extensions.Configuration.CloudFoundry;
+        ```

+   2. Add the following using statements:

+        ```c#
         using Microsoft.Extensions.Logging;
         using Steeltoe.Extensions.Configuration.ConfigServer;
+        using Microsoft.Extensions.DependencyInjection;
         ```

-   2. Create a method to configure the LogBuilder and edit the CreateWebHostBuilder method to utilize the extension method to add Config Server:
+   3. Create a method to configure the LogBuilder and edit the CreateWebHostBuilder method to utilize the extension method to add Config Server:

         ```c#
         public static IWebHostBuilder CreateWebHostBuilder(string[] args) =>